OpenCyphal/pydsdl/README.md

 The root exception types defined in `pydsdl.parse_error` are used to represent errors occuring during the parsing process:

-* `ParseError` - contains properties `path:str` and `line:int`, both of which are optional,
+* `FrontendError` - contains properties `path:str` and `line:int`, both of which are optional,
 which (if set) point out to the exact location where the error has occurred: the path of the file and the line number within the file (starting from one).
 If line is set, path is also set.
-  * `InternalError` - an error that occurred within the parser itself, at no fault of the parsed definition.
+  * `InternalError` - an error that occurred within the front end itself, at no fault of the parsed definition.
   * `InvalidDefinitionError` - represents a problem with the parsed definition.
 This type is inherited by a dozen of specialized error exception classes; however, the class hierarchy beneath this type is unstable and should not be used by the application directly.

-Converting a `ParseError` (or derived) object to `str` yields an error message in a conventional error format suitable for error parsers of most IDEs; for example:
+Converting a `FrontendError` (or derived) object to `str` yields an error message in a conventional error format suitable for error parsers of most IDEs; for example:

 ```